November 13, 2018

 Previous studies have determined that blacks have a higher incidence of SCD compared to whites, but Penn’s study marked the first “rigorous, prospective population-based analysis adjusting for risk factors,” per Penn Medicine's release.

-Penn researchers evaluated 22,507 participants over age of 45 without histories of cardiovascular disease using data from the Reasons for Geographic and Racial Differences in Stroke study, a collection of data of adults from across the United States.
+According to the release, Penn researchers evaluated 22,507 participants over age of 45 without histories of cardiovascular disease using data from the Reasons for Geographic and Racial Differences in Stroke study, a collection of data of adults from across the United States.

 To figure that out, researchers adjusted for various demographic and socioeconomic factors including: lower incomes, cardiovascular risk factors such as blood pressure and diabetes, and behavioral measures of health, including alcohol use, stress and depression.